 Select the slicing settings.

-Launch Print
+Launch Print:

-You have two options to launch your print: 1) send it wirelessly, or 2) us an SD card.
+You have two options to launch your print:

 The printer will likely run an automatic leveling check before printing.
 This usually takes a few minutes.

-Retrieve Finished Tops
+Retrieve Finished Top

-Give ‘Em a Spin!
+Give It a Spin!

 Shape/size comparison: